 Rau: Free skiing abounds in Grand County

-Higher up Berthoud Pass, First Creek and Second Creek have well used trails (if the wind has been kind) and you can find the Broome Hut (booked through 10th Mountain Huts) a mere mile off US 40.
-It's a tough ski,or try snowshoes for an easier go.
-Above the hut you can access great above treeline terrain.
-Another popular hut is the High Lonesome Hut (www.lonesomehut.com) across and down the valley near Meadow Creek Reservoir.
-Another hut is in the works – look for more information from Grand Huts in the summer of 2017.
+Higher up Berthoud Pass, First Creek and Second Creek have well worn trails (if the wind has been kind) and you even find the Broome Hut (booked through 10th Mountain Huts) a mere mile off US Highwyay 40.
+It’s a tough ski or try snowshoes for an easier go.
+Another popular hut is the High Lonesome Hut (www.lonesomehut.com ) across and down the valley near Meadow Creek Reservoir.
+Another hut is in the works in Rendezvous – look for more information from Grand Huts in the summer of 2016.

 Toward Grand Lake, the Doe Creek loops are off Arapahoe Bay Road.
-Or once in the National Forest, turn off US Highway 34 at Greenridge to go to Ranger Meadows from Shadow Mountain Dam.
-For a dog-friendly area, try Pine Beach just up the road.
-Rocky Mountain National Park offers the popular Adams Falls, North Inlet or East Shore Trail but dogs are not allowed.
+Or in the National Forest, turn off Hwy 34 at Greenridge to go to Ranger Meadows from Shadow Mtn Dam.
+For a dog friendly area, try Pine Beach just up the road.
+Rocky Mtn National Park offers the popular Adams Falls, North Inlet or East Shore Trail but dogs are not allowed.

 These areas are not patrolled, not maintained and winter conditions are in full force, sometimes with blowing snow and double digit below at night.
-With the temperature fluctuations and blowing snow this month, avalanche danger is pretty high.
+With the early season snow, avalanche danger is high.
 Be courteous to each other but GET OUT THERE.
 Go prepared with heavier duty equipment and a pack with extra clothing, food and water.
 Many of these areas are great for your dog but be careful of animals that your dog might chase or might chase you!
 Some dogs need extra food, water and warmth layers the same as you and they love to carry their own pack available at Icebox in Fraser and several of the Nordic Areas.
 Booties or Mushers Secret salve for their feet keeps them playful and moving easily thru the snow.
 Above all, remember to tell someone where you are going.

 Free recreational skiing more central in the Fraser Valley is available at Pole Creek Golf Course – another great amenity from your Fraser Valley Metro Recreation District.
 Please stay on the packed cart paths away from the greens, tees and water hazards.
 The greens are roped off – trekking over the greens will kill the special grass and give reason to revoke the privilege of skiing there.
-The popular moonlight skis are offered monthly –last weekend was fabulous!
-The next is January 14.
-The rolling terrain is delightful for both you and your dog but skiing is at your own risk.
+The popular moonlight skis are offered monthly – the next is Dec.
+26. The rolling terrain is delightful for both you and your dog but skiing is at your own risk.
+Dinner is available Thurs-Sun at Bistro 28 and the public is welcome.
+For more information call 970-887-9797 or 970-887-9195.

-Speaking of free, don't forget to sign up for the Free Nordic Lessons at Grand Lake Nordic Center Sunday December 18.
-Classes meet at 10 a.m. and 1 p.m.
+Speaking of free, don’t forget to sign up for the Free Nordic Lessons at Devil’s Thumb Tommelfest Saturday December 12.
+Classes meet at 10 a.m. and 2 p.m.
 Grand Nordic members also receive free Nordic equipment and trail pass if needed for the lessons.
-There is also a free tubing hill and a good set of trails accessible with your dog.
-For more information or to reserve your free lesson call 970-627-8008.
+There are also free demos from Boulder Nordic Sport, sleigh rides are available on a first come basis, and don’t miss the air rifle biathlon relay midday.
+Watch the Viking Hat competition or the key toss, have grog and beer and BBQ, take advantage of retail specials and win prizes.
+For more information or to reserve your free lesson call 970-726-8231 or visit http://www.devilsthumbranch.com.
+Call early as limited class size means spots for the lessons fill up quickly.

 See you on the trails!
 Happy Holidays and ski safe!